afnog/sse/virtualization/ganeti-exercise.md

 * **ganeti1**.pcXX.sse.ws.afnog.org
 * **ganeti2**.pcXX.sse.ws.afnog.org

+You can use multiple clusters for different physical locations for example.
+All the nodes in the cluster expect to have very high bandwidth between them, for example for DRBD repication.

 #### Partitioning

 The server should use LVM for disk space, so instead of the default *Guided